-Vol. 17 No. 4 - May/June 2017
+Vol. 17 No. 7 - October 2017

 If you're doing anything with polishing, drilling or sawing concrete these days, you're likely already using water in your processes.
 Those hedging on not using wet processes are staring straight at a mandate from OSHA that requires contractors to reduce the permissible exposure limit (PEL) for respirable crystalline silica.

 Need some perspective from the field on fillers and sealants?
 The people who are most likely to spend time with them are those who work on floors, with a heavy emphasis on the commercial and industrial markets.

 Call them fillers or call them sealants (people often use the terms interchangeably), but it’s a good bet if you’re involved with concrete work, you’ve run into determining what to do with the joints.